rundsk/dsk/README.md

 Read more about [building your own custom frontend](https://rundsk.com/tree/Architecture/Building-your-own-Frontend) and how to use with DSK.

+## Help

+Just want to say "Thank you"?
+[Send us a mail](mailto:thankyou@rundsk.com).

+Combining great new ideas with experience will help us create the best possible features for DSK.
+Likewise, talking through a bug with a team member will help us ensure the best possible fix.
+We're striving to maintain a lean, clean core and want to avoid introducing patches for symptoms of an underlying flaw.

+Found a bug?
+[Open an issue in our tracker](https://github.com/atelierdisko/dsk/issues/new) and label it as a _bug_.

+Have an idea for a new killer feature?
+[Open an issue in our tracker](https://github.com/atelierdisko/dsk/issues/new) and use the _enhancement_ label.

 ## Copyright & License

 DSK is Copyright (c) 2017 Atelier Disko if not otherwise